aceinthedeck/AirlineSeatingSystem/README.md

 | Ashish Kumar      | 16200120     |
 | Apoorva Taneja    | 16200140     |

+#### Introduction

+This algorithm has been designed for allocating airplane seats to passengers.
+It reads the plane's seating plan from an SQL database, picks the booking information from a csv file and then implements the algorithm to allocate seats to passengers - together if possible and split up where necessary.

 ###1.Database Structure

 The program assumes the following database structure: